JonmarCorpuz/SecondBrain/AWS - Kinesis.md

 ## Kinesis Data Analytics

-Kinesis Data Analytics is a fully managed service that enables users to easily write SQL queries or build Apache Flink applications to process and analyze streaming data
+Kinesis Data Analytics is a fully managed service that enables users to easily process and analyze streaming data in real time

+* Allows users to write standard SQL queries against incoming streams of data in order to gain insights and respond to new information quickly
+* Processes and analyzes streaming data as it arrives, which is crucial for applications that need to make immediate decisions based on the latest information
+* Allows users to use SQL to easily query streaming data
+* Ensures that a user's data processing can grow with their data by automatically scaling to match the volume and throughput rate of their incoming data streams
+* Handles the provisioning, configuration, and scaling of the resources needed in order to reduce the complexity of building, managing, and integrating streaming data processing applications